Are small businesses steaming ahead with cloud computing?

 The biggest concern about Cloud computing is security

-Nearly 80% of respondents are worried about this issue.
-A third say that the fear of someone stealing their data is what is holding them back from moving to the Cloud.
+Nearly 80% of respondents are worried about this cybersecurity within cloud computing.
+A third of respondents say that the fear of someone stealing their data is what is holding them back from moving to the Cloud.

 Locating the server in the office, on the other hand, can give people a false sense of security.
 People forget that it is quite possible to hack into an office-based server, even more so if all members of staff are using the same password to log in.